Passive Index Funds Vs Actively Managed Fund: Pros And Cons

 • Low cost:

 The expense ratio of passive funds is on the lower side.
 They do not churn their portfolio significantly.
 Their expense ratio is around 0.1%.
-It means that you do not have to incur significant costs because of the management of the fund.
+It means you do not have to incur significant costs because of the fund’s management.

 • Long-term results:

 The index funds mimic the returns of the index.
 That is why such funds can provide you with long-term gains.
-If you are a long-term investor, these are the best funds to choose.
+If you are a long-term investor, these are the best funds.

 • Simple methodology:

-There are no complicated algorithms or strategies at work when it comes to passive funds.
+There are no complicated algorithms or strategies at work regarding passive funds.
 They mimic the index in their portfolio holding.
 The simple methodology helps you understand your fund’s investments.
 There is no confusion at all.
 It is one of the strengths of the passive index funds.

 Cons: